 Why Do Young Drivers Have More Accidents?

-Consumption and Driving: Another common problem with risk-taking behavior is that teenagers and younger drivers sometimes consume alcoholic beverages or take drugs prior to driving.
+- Drinking and Driving: Another common problem with risk-taking behavior is that teenagers and younger drivers sometimes consume alcoholic beverages or take drugs before driving.
 Drunk driving remains a serious issue in this country despite the campaigns against it.
-By consuming alcohol prior to driving, people's judgment of the situation is impaired.
-This leads to slower reflexes and poor decision making that can lead to catastrophic personal injuries in accidents.
+By consuming alcohol before driving, people's judgment of the situation is impaired.
+This leads to slower reflexes and poor decision-making that can lead to catastrophic personal injuries in accidents.

-Distracted Driving: Most people would agree that teenagers appear to be on the cutting-edge of technology; however, this also means that they could be distracted by it while driving.
+- Distracted Driving: Most people would agree that teenagers appear to be on the cutting-edge of technology; however, this also means that they could be distracted by it while driving.
 Texting and driving remove the mind, the eyes, and the hands from the act of driving.
-While the car could be moving at highway speeds, the young driver may not be in control of the vehicle.
-Texting and driving dramatically increases the risk of being involved in an accident, possibly leading to a wrongful death.
+While the car could be moving at highway speeds, the young driver may not control the vehicle.
+Texting and driving dramatically increases the risk of being involved in an accident, possibly leading to wrongful death.

-There are a number of ways that parents and guardians can increase the amount of control that they have over their young driver that could limit the chances that they are involved in an accident.
+There are several ways that parents and guardians can increase control over their young drivers that could limit the chances that they are involved in an accident.
 These include:

-Defensive Driving Classes: While driver's ed is important, defensive driving classes can provide younger drivers with some increased experience when it comes to reacting to changing road conditions.
+- Defensive Driving Classes: While driver's ed is important, defensive driving classes can provide younger drivers with increased experience when reacting to changing road conditions.
 This gives them the tools necessary to take evasive action in the face of an impending accident.

-Speed Monitors on the Phone: If parents know that their teenager is going to be driving, they could install software on the phone that makes it lock when the phone is traveling in excess of a certain speed.
+- Speed Monitors on the Phone: If parents know that their teenager will be driving, they could install software that makes it lock when the phone is traveling more than a certain speed.
 This could make it harder for their teenager to text while driving.

 While limiting the chances that an accident occurs is important, it is always best to be prepared when it does happen.
 When an accident occurs, it deserves to be investigated and handled in a complete and just manner.
-An experienced Sacramento personal injury attorney can provide assistance by:
+Some of the ways an experienced Sacramento personal injury attorney can help include: